pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 detachSearch(s)
 ```

 To test the script, we can paste the contents into a file, say `/tmp/script`.
-We then use the Gravwell CLI tool to run the script.
+We then use the DatalaiQ CLI tool to run the script.
 It will prompt to re-run as many times as desired and re-read the file for each run; this makes it easy to test changes to the script.

 ```
 $ gravwell -s gravwell.example.org watch script